 - Content is governed by an editorial process that involves scientists and science editors.

-- The MRC website shall not be used for advertisements by unauthorised third parties.
+- The SAMRC websites shall not be used for advertisements by unauthorised third parties.

-- Content on the SAMRC's website is aimed at the research community, the general public and government with the purpose to transfer research knowledge generated by the SAMRC to all its stakeholders.
+- Content on the SAMRC's websites is aimed at the research community, the general public and government with the purpose to transfer research knowledge generated by the SAMRC to all its stakeholders.

 2. Allowed use and license

-2.1 The SAMRC licenses the User to view the content of the SAMRC website, provided that such content is used for private, personal, educational, and/or non-commercial purposes only.
+2.1 The SAMRC licenses the User to view the content of the SAMRC websites, provided that such content is used for private, personal, educational, and/or non-commercial purposes only.

-2.2 In instances where the user downloads content from the SAMRC website, it is required that the user obtain the prior written consent from the appropriate unit director.
+2.2 In instances where the user downloads content from the SAMRC websites, it is required that the user obtain the prior written consent from the appropriate unit director.

-2.3 Content from the SAMRC website may not be used or exploited by Users for any commercial and non-private purposes without the prior written consent of the SAMRC.
+2.3 Content from the SAMRC websites may not be used or exploited by Users for any commercial and non-private purposes without the prior written consent of the SAMRC.

-2.4 Users may only access, browse and use the SAMRC website for legitimate personal or commercial purposes and may not use the SAMRC website or any of the SAMRC services and/or products for:
+2.4 Users may only access, browse and use the SAMRC websites for legitimate personal or commercial purposes and may not use the SAMRC websites or any of the SAMRC services and/or products for: